-The privatization of State-owned enterprises has not made much progress.
-At the end of 1994, three years after the approval of the Privatization Law, fewer than 900 out of nearly 6 300 State-owned companies had been fully transferred to private ownership.
-Most of these were small companies, privatized through management-employee buy-outs.
-A new mass privatization programme was announced by the government in June 1994 with the aim of privatising another 3 000 enterprises by June 1995.
-However, this programme was only approved by Parliament in March 1995.
-It was foreseen that at least two of the five major State-owned banks should be prepared for privatization in 1995, but only one bank has so far been nominated, the Romanian Development Bank.
+Privatisation of state-owned enterprises has not made much progress.
+End 1994, 3 years after the approval of the privatization law, less than 900 out of nearly 6,300 state-owned companies had been fully transferred to private ownership.
+Most of these were small companies, privatized through Management-Employee Buy-Outs.
+A new Mass Privatisation Programme was announced by the government in June 1994 with the aim of privatising another 3,000 enterprises by June 1995.
+However, this programme was approved by Parliament in March 1995 only.
+It was foreseen that at least two of the five major state-owned banks should be prepared for privatization in 1995 but only one bank has so far been nominated, the Romanian Development Bank.

-Following Romania's agreement in principle with the IMF on a new programme for 1994-95, the authorities requested the European Union and the G24 to grant further macro-financial assistance to Romania to cover the residual external financing gap of USD 275 million under the 1994-95 programme.
-Commitments by the European Union/G24 reached some USD 219 million or nearly 80% of the residual gap.
-This includes further EU macro-financial assistance for an amount up to ECU 125 million, in two tranches, decided by the Council on 20 June 1994.
-In December 1994, the Commission agreed with the Romanian authorities on the macroeconomic conditions attached to the disbursement of the loan.
+Following Romania's agreement in principle with the IMF on a new programme for 1994-95, the authorities requested the EU and the G24 to grant further macro-financial assistance to Romania to cover the residual external financing gap of US\$ 275 million under the 1994-95 programme.
+Commitments by the EU/G-24 reached some US\$ 219 million or nearly 80% of the residual gap.
+This includes further EU macro-financial assistance for an amount up to ECU 125 million, in two tranches, decided by the Council on 20 June 1994 (Decision 94/369/EC).
+In December 1994, the Commission agreed with the Romanian authorities the macro-economic conditions attached to the disbursement of the loan.

-However, by May 1995, the first tranche of ECU 55 million had not been disbursed because of slippages in Romania's exchange-rate policy that occurred in the last quarter of 1994 and the first quarter of 1995.
-The Commission has, on several occasions, expressed concern to the Romanian authorities over these slippages and emphasized the need to re-establish a unified exchange rate at a fully market-clearing level before disbursement procedures can be activated.
+However, by May 1995, the first tranche of ECU 55 million had not been disbursed because of slippages in Romania's exchange rate policy that occurred in the last quarter of 1994 and the first quarter of 1995.
+The Commission has, at several occasions, expressed concern to the Romanian authorities over these slippages and emphasised the need to reestablish a unified exchange rate at a fully market-clearing level before disbursement procedures can be activated.

-The disbursement of the second tranche is linked to the effective implementation of specific structural reform measures, which include progress in privatization, financial restructuring of loss-making enterprises and banking sector reforms, agreed upon with the Romanian authorities in a Memorandum of Understanding.
+The disbursement of the second tranche is linked to the effective implementation of specific structural reform measures, including progress in privatization, financial restructuring of loss-making enterprises and banking sector reforms, agreed upon with the Romanian authorities in the Memorandum of Understanding.